 Vosges - Day 6 : The Hohneck

-The next morning I ate enough for a change and headed towards the mountain 'Hohneck'.
-At first I followed a nice path that slowly headed up the mountain, with not too much snow.
+I ate enough breakfast for a change and headed towards the mountain 'Hohneck'.
+At first I followed a nice path without much snow that slowly meandered up the mountain.
 I passed a tunnel with 15 cm thick icicles.

 Later I ended up at Lac du Fischboedle, a nice mountain lake.

-Afterwards, the road went steep up the mountain to another lake.
-There had been a river flowing over the rocky path, so a10 cm thick layer of ice had formed on the path.
+The trail went steep up the mountain to another lake.
+There had been a river flowing over the rocky trail which had turned into a 10 cm thick layer of ice.
 There were people living next to the lake and I even think there was a hotel, it must be special to live so remote.

 There were two other people following the same route.
-We arrived at a mountain ridge leading to Hohneck's summit.
-First we needed to walk through deep snow, which I really didn't enjoy.
-After half a kilometer we reached a steep snow slope, if we would fall here we would probably slide a long way down.
-Two hundred meters later I reached the top, where I enjoyed the view and took these photos:
+We arrived on a mountain ridge leading to Hohneck's summit.
+First we again needed to plough through deep snow, which I really didn't enjoy.
+After half a kilometer we reached a steep snow covered slope.
+If we would fall here we would probably slide a long way down.
+Two hundred meters later I reached the summit, where I enjoyed the view and took some photos.

-After taking a break I continued exploring the summit and noticed some people climbing the mountain in a more intense way.
+After another break I continued exploring the summit and noticed some people climbing the mountain in a more intense way.
 After finishing taking pictures I accidentally bumped against my thermos bottle, which subsequently slid down the mountain.
 I wouldn't see that again.

-I ended up at a weird mess of roads with lots of people.
-It turned out to be a walking path through the snow, where people could rent snowshoes and skis.
+I ended up at mish-mash of roads with lots of people.
+It was an area for renting snowshoes and skis.
 Those people were eyeballing me, as I was the only one there without an expensive car, dog, wife, two children, and a down jacket.
 Along the road the snow was hip deep.
-There was some kind of ski resort as well.
+There was a ski resort as well and odd concrete bunkers besides the road.
 One lady asked, a bit concerned, where I was going to sleep.
-I told here I was heading towards a cabin, because I didn't want to get in trouble for wild camping.
+I told here I was heading towards a cabin, because I didn't want to get in trouble for wild camping, which I wasn't 100% sure was legal.
 I think she knew I wasn't telling the truth though.
 She asked a few more times and I couldn't figure out why she was so concerned.
-There were some type of concrete bunkers along the road.